About Bodrighy Wood

 Being Cornish by birth and Welsh by upbringing and descendancy may explain the Celtic influence in some of my work.
 My interest in eastern art is also perhaps understandable as I went to sea straight from school and for much of the next twelve years travelled around India, the Persian Gulf and as far as Japan.

-Wood turning is, in my opinion, both a craft and an art form and I endeavor to reflect this in my work.
+Wood turning is, in my opinion, both a craft and an art form and I endeavour to reflect this in my work.
 As well as the Celtic, oriental and medieval influences, I also try to work with the wood often using roots, old beams, and other pieces that have a natural beauty that is often hidden.
 The different grain, figuring and colouring in wood is a natural art form of itself and I try to highlight this in a piece where possible.

 I feel strongly about the environmental impact of harvesting wood that is not easily replaced and so try not to use exotic woods which are often bordering on extinction.
 Many of our native trees such as blackthorn and apple, not usually commercially used, have a wonderful natural beauty of their own as do many of the trees grown on estates and in gardens and so wherever possible I use woods that are either native to the UK or are grown and felled here.